-A team's bench limit is 25 and team benches will be set at 16.
-If an institution wishes to include its own team doctor in the bench area, that individual must occupy one of the 16 chairs and is in addition to the bench limit of 25.
-While the bench limit will remain at 25, the squad size will remain at 15.
-However, within the 25, two additional student-athletes can be on the bench not in uniform for a total of 17.
+A team's bench limit is 16 players in uniform, seven additional non-student athletes, and any rostered student-athletes (not dressed).
+If an institution wishes to include its own team doctor in the bench area, that individual must occupy one of the 16 chairs and is in addition to the bench limit.